 Recognition and Accolades for Filmsite

 One of the phenomena of the early Web was the ubiquitous practice of awarding new or innovative sites with a 'button' award.
 At first, I kept track of the awards, prominently displaying them on the home page, until they became overwhelming.
-(See an archive of Filmsite's early awards here and its early reviews here).
+(See an Archive of Filmsite's Early Awards and its Early Reviews).
 Filmsite was one of the earliest examples in which classic film information, previously found in printed books and magazines, was now readily accessible online.
 My original intent of the site had been fulfilled - to provide a depth of informational content in a subject area that was often presented elsewhere on the Web with a splashy, graphics-rich style.
 Nowadays as then, my main goal and highest priority remains to provide original content about film.

 AMC's Acquisition of Filmsite in 2008

 While Filmsite was expanding in the late 1990s, the premium cable channel American Movie Classics (now simply known as AMC Networks) was airing uncut classic films and hosting various film retrospectives or screenings, with Bob Dorian and Nick Clooney.
 When Cablevision-owned AMC approached Filmsite in early 2008 as a possible acquisition for its AMC Digital Media division, it was part of a strategy to expand its online presence (see AMC's News Article).

 It was a close and fitting partnership-collaboration beginning in September of 2008, one that allowed me to continue to manage, write, update and edit Filmsite as Senior Editor and Film Historian, and to provide greater Web visibility and impact for the site and its many visitors.
 As of 2012, Tim Dirks continues to serve as the site's sole manager and contributor of content on a part-time basis.